greenpeace/gpes-ecounter/README.md

 #### Work from multiple files

 To extract unique emails from multiple files you must concatenate the files in one plain .txt file first.
-Use the command line (**cat** command) to join the csv or txt files in a **combined.txt** file:
+Use the command line (`cat` in Linux or Mac and `type` in Windows) to join the csv or txt files in a **combined.txt** file:

 ```
 cat raw1.csv raw2.csv > combined.txt